6 week group, starting Monday 27th February 2023

 Easing Eco-Anxiety is a six-week support group for people with feelings about climate change.
-Join Registered Psychotherapist Cordelia Huxtable and artist Marjan Verstappen in a radical new course that aims to ease the intensity of eco-anxiety/grief through therapeutic conversation and botanical illustration.
-With a focus on meditative experiences through botanical drawing and watercolour painting, this is your chance to deepen your relationship with the natural world.
+Join Registered Psychotherapist Cordelia Huxtable and artist Marjan Verstappen in a six-session course that aims to ease the intensity of eco-anxiety/grief through therapeutic conversation and watercolour painting.
+Drawing on The Work That Reconnects, this series will support you to honour your pain for the world, express gratitude and explore new ways forward.

-At the end of our time together you’ll have a higher awareness of plant life cycles happening right outside your door and intimate knowledge of local plant life.
+At the end of our time together you’ll have a higher awareness of plant life cycles happening right outside your door.
 You’ll experience empathy and validation from others in your community.
 You’ll have a deeper knowledge of artistic materials and techniques that can help you connect ecology with emotion.
 Concurrently, you’ll process your climate crisis feelings and develop coping strategies for continuing emotional resilience.

 Is this for me?

 Eco-anxiety, eco-grief, solastalgia; these are all words to describe the immense psychological challenge of trying to keep our eyes and hearts wide open to ecological catastrophe facing us.
 This can manifest as feelings of anxiety, grief, fear, numbness or lack of feeling, burn-out, helplessness and loneliness.
 Connection to your community, your emotions and your local environment is a powerful antidote to eco-anxiety.

 I’m not an artist.
 Is this course for me?
 Absolutely!
 We welcome a wide variety of art levels, from beginner to experienced.
 The techniques taught will help everyone access their creativity, using mindful painting as a medium to ‘un-numb’, an antidote to burnout and overwhelm.

 Marjan and Cordelia are sisters, born in Aotearoa New Zealand.
 We made Canada our home in 2014 and now live and work in Parkdale, Toronto.